A note on Herglotz's theorem for time series on function spaces: A generalized functional Cram e r representation

-In case of discontinuities in the spectral measure $\Fm$ we can decompose the process into a purely indeterministic component and a purely deterministic component. \begin{proposition} Assume the spectral measure $\Fm$ of a stationary process $\{X_t\}$ has $k$ points of discontinuity at $\omega_1, \ldots, \omega_k$.
+In case of discontinuities in the spectral measure $\Fm$ we can decompose the process into a purely indeterministic component and a purely deterministic component. \begin{proposition} Assume the spectral measure $\Fm$ of a weakly stationary functional time series $\{X_t\}$ has $k$ points of discontinuity at $\omega_1, \ldots, \omega_k$.
 Then with probability one

-where $Z_{\omega^{-}_\ell} = \lim_{\omega \uparrow \omega_l} \|Z_{\omega_\ell}-Z_{\omega_\ell} \|^2_\mathbb{H}=0$.
+where $Z_{\omega^{-}_\ell} = \lim_{\omega \uparrow \omega_l} \|Z_{\omega_\ell}-Z_{\omega} \|^2_\mathbb{H}=0$.
 Furthermore, all terms on the right hand side of \eqref{eq:cramer_disc} are uncorrelated and

 for each $\ell=1,\ldots, k$. \end{proposition} The proof is relegated to the Appendix.
-The spectral representation in Proposition \ref{cramer_disc} can be used to define a Cram{\'e}r-Karhunen-Lo{\`e}ve representation for processes of which the spectral measure has finitely many discontinuities.
+The spectral representation in Proposition \ref{cramer_disc} can be used to define a Cram{\'e}r--Karhunen--Lo{\`e}ve representation for processes of which the spectral measure has finitely many discontinuities.